Rakesh-Gurrala/CurrencyConvertion/README.md

 Install Dependencies

 Ensure that Maven downloads the required dependencies by running mvn clean install.

-🔹 Step 2: Configure API Integration
+🔹Step 2: Configure API Integration
 Choose a Public Exchange Rate API

 Use an external API like ExchangeRate-API or Open Exchange Rates to fetch live exchange rates.